 - Assist in designing a system to track progress on achieving QER goals.

 - Assist in engaging the private sector, State agencies, and non-government organizations on these energy infrastructure issues.

-The initial phase of the TF will end December 2013, with a brief written report of its activities to SEAB and a presentation to the public at SEAB’s second meeting.
-The TF will possibly have a second phase.
+The initial phase of the Task Force ended in March 2014, with a brief presentation to the public at SEAB’s March 2014 meeting.
+The Task Force will possibly have a second phase.

 SEAB QER Task Force Members: